 Many CPA candidates find CPA BEC exam the easiest (or rather, least difficult) exam.
 It is certainly the shortest and comprises only 3 testlets of 24 multiple choice questions, i.e. 72 questions all-together, and 3 written communications.
 There is no task-based simulation in this exam section.

 Given my background in Economics I also find BEC to be a more relaxing part of the exam.
 Having said that, for those who are fresh out of college or are unfamiliar to how businesses are run in real life, it could come as a nasty surprise… as shown below.

 Historical CPA BEC Exam Pass Rate

-The pass rate for BEC has seen some encouraging improvement recently and is the only part with pass rate above 50% in 2012.
+BEC is historically one of the lowest performing parts in the CPA exam.
+Encouragingly, the pass rate has seen marked improvement and is the only part with pass rate above 50% in 2012.

 Tackle The Different Topics One By One

 BEC is a basket of miscellaneous business, economics and financial concepts.
 They don’t relate to each other, which makes the materials difficult to retain for some candidates.
 It is best to tackle each topic one by one.

 1. Corporate Governance